 • Slice performance by industry, lifecycle stage, or product interest

-đź”— Salesforce Data Cloud Segments and How to Use Them in Marketing Cloud
+🔗 Salesforce Data 360 Segments and How to Use Them in Agentforce Marketing

 Campaign Attribution Use Cases in Action

-Here’s how real companies are using Salesforce Data Cloud + Marketing Cloud to tie campaigns to outcomes:
+Here’s how real companies are using Salesforce Data 360 + Agentforce Marketing to tie campaigns to outcomes:

-• B2B SaaS: A nurture journey triggered a 3x lift in demo conversions among mid-market accounts—with clear attribution in Data Cloud
+• B2B SaaS: A nurture journey triggered a 3x lift in demo conversions among mid-market accounts—with clear attribution in Data 360

 • Healthcare: A retention campaign prevented churn among high-risk patients, tracked via a Calculated Insight